-As of September 30, 2021, the Company had \$486,478 in its operating bank accounts and working capital of \$192,774.
+As of September 30, 2022, the Company had \$219,337 in its operating bank accounts and a working capital deficit of \$1,680,280.

 Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through a contribution of \$25,000 from Sponsor to cover for certain offering costs in exchange for the issuance of the Founder Shares, unsecured, non-interest bearing promissory note of up to \$300,000 from the Sponsor, and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 The Note was repaid subsequent to the Initial Public Offering.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans.
-As of September 30, 2021, there were no amounts outstanding under any Working Capital Loan.
+As of September 30, 2022 and December 31, 2021, there were no amounts outstanding under any Working Capital Loan.